joecooper3/2015/wp-content/plugins/intelliwidget-per-page-featured-posts-and-menus/readme.txt

  * If you have a custom menu already set up in the "Appearance > Menus" you can use it instead of building it from scratch.
  * Follow the steps as before.
  * In the Child Profile, open the "General Settings" panel.
 Select "Nav Menu" from the "IntelliWidget Type" menu.
- * Select the menu you want to use from the "Menu to use" select menu.
+ * Select the custom menu you want to use from the "Menu to use" select menu.
  * Click "Save Settings."

 *Method 3:*

  * Use the IntelliWidget Shortcode on the page.
 You don't need a Placeholder to use this option.
  * Set up a new Child Profile on the page like usual, but select "Shortcode in Post Content" as the "Profile to replace" option.
- * In the content, add the shortcode [intelliwidget section=#] where # is the number of the Child Profile tab.
+ * In the post content, add the shortcode [intelliwidget section=#] where # is the number of the Child Profile tab.

 = Where do I put custom templates/stylesheets? =